Treatment for vertigo depends on the cause and severity of your symptoms.

 The Epley manoeuvre

-The Epley manoeuvre involves performing four separate head movements to move the fragments that cause vertigo to a place where they will no longer cause symptoms.
+The Epley manoeuvre involves performing four separate head movements to move the fragments that cause vertigo to a place where they no longer cause symptoms.
 Each head position is held for at least 30 seconds.
 You may experience some vertigo during the movements.

 Your symptoms should improve shortly after the Epley manoeuvre is performed, although it may take up to two weeks for a complete recovery.
 Return to your GP if your symptoms haven't improved after four weeks.
 The Epley manoeuvre isn't usually a long-term cure and may need to be repeated.